ListsOpinionHiT Classics

 Tim Dillon

 He’s a gay comedy maverick who refuses to play the Victimhood Card.
-You won’t find his stand-up on Netflix or Hulu, and “Saturday Night Live” wouldn’t dare give him so much as a walk-on role.
+“Saturday Night Live” wouldn’t dare give him so much as a walk-on role.

 Dillon still carved out a heady career via his stand-up material, podcast and YouTube presence.